Staying Safe In The Surf

 How To Cope With A Wipeout?

-- When this is inevitable and you have already wiped out, the best thing to do is to stay calm and let the water drag you at first.
-The wrong thing what many people do in such occasions like that is they try to surface through the bubbly water that has a lot of oxygen in it, and that in most occasions is super hard if not physically impossible.
+- When this is inevitable, and you have already wiped out, the best thing to do is to stay calm and let the water drag you at first.
+The wrong action what many people do in such occasions like that is they try to surface through the bubbly water that has a lot of oxygen in it, and that in most circumstances is super hard if not physically impossible.
 Note, that tensioning muscles underwater releases oxygen out of blood which leaves the lungs short in a breath.

 - If you are unsure of which way is the surface – grab a hold onto your board since the board will be floating on the surface.

 Never Dive Head First To Any Body Of Water

 The Silver Bullet or the Golden Rule in any water-related activity.
 In any body of water that you are unsure of the precise landing or the depth of water – nobody should dive in any way!
 But if you do – jump your feet first.